lironesamoun/data-engineering-capstone-project/README.md

 The data has been downloaded from the [Global Terrorism Database (GTD)](https://www.start.umd.edu/gtd/)

-The Global Terrorism Database™ (GTD) is an open-source database including information on terrorist events around the world from 1970 through 2021 (with annual updates planned for the future).
-Unlike many other event databases, the GTD includes systematic data on domestic as well as international terrorist incidents that have occurred during this time period and now includes more than 200,000 cases
+The Global Terrorism Database™ (GTD) is an open-source database including information on terrorist events around the world **from 1970 through 2021** (with annual updates planned for the future).
+Unlike many other event databases, the GTD includes systematic data on domestic as well as international terrorist incidents that have occurred during this time period and now includes more than 200,000 cases.

-Statistical information contained in the Global Terrorism Database is based on reports from a variety of open media sources.
-Information is not added to the GTD unless and until we have determined the sources are credible.
-Users should not infer any additional actions or results beyond what is presented in a GTD entry and specifically, users should not infer an individual associated with a particular incident was tried and convicted of terrorism or any other criminal offense.
-If new documentation about an event becomes available, an entry may be modified, as necessary and appropriate.

 **Characteristics of the GTD**

+- 1970 to 2021 data
 - Contains information on over 200,000 terrorist attacks
 - Currently the most comprehensive unclassified database on terrorist attacks in the world
 - Includes information on more than 88,000 bombings, 19,000 assassinations, and 11,000 kidnappings since 1970